A nearly pristine star from the Large Magellanic Cloud

-Figure~\ref{fig:cfe} shows \umpstar’s iron and carbon abundance compared to 38 literature stars with $\feh_{\rm LTE} \lesssim -4$ that have detailed chemical abundance measurements.
+Figure~\ref{fig:cfe} shows \umpstar's iron and carbon abundance compared to 38 literature stars with $\feh_{\rm LTE} \lesssim -4$ that have detailed chemical abundance measurements.
 Approximate total metallicity contours are shown as dashed blue lines (see Methods).
 We highlight eight of the stars with the lowest total metallicities as colored points\cite{Cayrel2004,Lai2008,Caffau2011,Keller2014,Howes2015,Simon2015,Skuladottir2024,Chiti2024}.
-We find that \umpstar is the most metal-poor star known, with $Z < 7.8 \times 10^{-7}$, or $\logzzsun < -4.3$ using $Z_\odot = 0.016$\cite{Lodders2025} after including NLTE, 3D, and evolutionary effects.
-This is about two times more metal-poor than the previous record holder, {\caffaustar}\cite{Lagae2023,Caffau2024} ($Z < 1.4 \times 10^{-6}$).
-It is over ten times more metal-poor than the most iron-poor star known \kellerstar ($\mbox{[Fe/H]}~{<}-7.0$, $\mbox{[C/H]}=-2.55$){\cite{Nordlander2017}}, emphasizing that iron does not track total metallicity at low [Fe/H].
+We find that \umpstar has the lowest metallicity upper limit known, with $Z < 7.8 \times 10^{-7}$, or $\logzzsun < -4.3$ using $Z_\odot = 0.016$\cite{Lodders2025} after including NLTE, 3D, and evolutionary effects.
+This is about two times more metal-poor than the metallicity upper limit claimed in the literature for the previous record holder, {\caffaustar}\cite{Caffau2024} ($Z < 1.66 \times 10^{-6}$).
+Our recalculation of this star's metallicity using 3D NLTE results\cite{Lagae2023} along with the highest S/N 3D LTE carbon upper limit\cite{Caffau2024} gives it a lower metallicity limit ($Z < 9.5 \times 10^{-7}$, see Methods). \umpstar is over ten times more metal-poor than the most iron-poor star known \kellerstar ($\mbox{[Fe/H]}~{<}-7.0$, $\mbox{[C/H]}=-2.55$){\cite{Nordlander2017}}, emphasizing that iron does not track total metallicity at low [Fe/H].
 The exact metallicity of \umpstar depends on assumptions for unmeasured elements, which dominates the uncertainty.
-Here we assumed missing elements are solar-scaled with $\mbox{[X/Fe]}=0$, but other assumptions result in metallicities ranging from $(6.7-18.0) \times 10^{-7}$ (or $-4.38 < \logzzsun < -3.95$, see Methods).
-In all cases, \umpstar remains the most metal-poor star known if other stars' metallicities are recomputed using the same assumptions.
-Similarly, \umpstar remains the most metal-poor star known if 1D LTE abundances are assumed for all stars ($Z_{\rm 1D,LTE} < 5.0 \times 10^{-7}$).
+The most important missing elements are nitrogen and oxygen, where we have unconstraining limits from the NH band (\ref{fig:nhsynth}) and forbidden 6300{\AA} oxygen line.
+The numbers above assume that the missing elements are solar-scaled with $\mbox{[X/Fe]}=0$, but other assumptions result in metallicities ranging from $(6.7-21.9) \times 10^{-7}$ (or $-4.38 < \logzzsun < -3.86$, see Methods).
+In almost all cases, \umpstar still has the lowest metallicity upper limit if other stars' metallicities are recomputed using the same assumptions.
+Similarly, \umpstar remains the star with the most metal-poor upper limit known if 1D LTE abundances are assumed for all stars ($Z_{\rm 1D,LTE} < 5.0 \times 10^{-7}$).